-The following disclosures relate to actions taken by the Board of Directors of the Company (the "Board"), the Compensation Committee of the Board and the Board of Directors of Safety Insurance Company and would otherwise have been filed during the first fiscal quarter of 2024 on a Form 8-K.
+The following disclosures relate to actions taken by the Board of Directors of the Company (the "Board"), the Compensation Committee of the Board and the Board of Directors of Safety Insurance Company and would otherwise have been filed during the first fiscal quarter of 2025 on a Form 8-K.

-• On February 27, 2024, the Compensation Committee of the Board approved executive long-term incentive awards to certain members of senior management pursuant to the Amended 2018 Plan.
-The long-term incentive awards were granted in a total amount of \$3,000 in the form of restricted stock, to be effective on and given a fair value of the closing price of our common stock on February 27, 2024.
-Of the total award, 45% vests in three annual installments of 30% on February 27, 2025, 30% on February 27, 2026, and 40% on February 27, 2028 and were allocated to the Company's Named Executive Officers as follows: George M. Murphy, \$495 worth of restricted stock; Christopher T. Whitford, \$180 worth of restricted stock; Stephen A. Varga, \$191 worth of restricted stock; and Paul J. Narciso, \$169 worth of restricted stock.
-Of the total award, 55% vests over a three-year performance period commencing on January 1, 2024 and ending on December 31, 2026.
-Vesting of these shares is dependent upon the attainment of pre-established performance objectives and were allocated to the Named Executive Officers as follows: George M. Murphy \$605 worth of restricted stock; Christopher T. Whitford, \$220 worth of restricted stock; Stephen A. Varga, \$234 worth of restricted stock; and Paul J. Narciso, \$206 worth of restricted stock.
+- On February 25, 2025, the Compensation Committee of the Board approved the 2024 annual executive cash bonus pool in the total amount of \$3,079 pursuant to the Annual Performance Incentive Plan.
+Of the total pool, the following amounts were allocated to the Company's CEO and Named Executive Officers: George M. Murphy, \$1,390; Christopher T. Whitford, \$375; Stephen A. Varga, \$289; and Paul J. Narciso, \$276. - On February 25, 2025, the Compensation Committee of the Board approved executive long-term incentive awards to certain members of senior management pursuant to the Amended 2018 Plan.
+The long-term incentive awards were granted in a total amount of \$3,550 in the form of restricted stock, to be effective on and given a fair value of the closing price of our common stock on February 25, 2025.
+Of the total award, 45% vests in three annual installments of 30% on February 25, 2026, 30% on February 25, 2027, and 40% on February 25, 2028 and were allocated to the Company's Named Executive Officers as follows: George M. Murphy, \$495 worth of restricted stock; Christopher T. Whitford, \$191 worth of restricted stock; Stephen A. Varga, \$180 worth of restricted stock; and Paul J. Narciso, \$158 worth of restricted stock.
+Of the total award, 55% vests over a three-year performance period commencing on January 1, 2025 and ending on December 31, 2027.
+Vesting of these shares is dependent upon the attainment of pre-established performance objectives and were allocated to the Named Executive Officers as follows: George M. Murphy \$605 worth of restricted stock; Christopher T. Whitford, \$234 worth of restricted stock; Stephen A. Varga, \$220 worth of restricted stock; and Paul J. Narciso, \$193 worth of restricted stock. - Upon recommendation from the Compensation Committee, on February 25, 2025, the Board approved executive deferred compensation awards pursuant to the Executive Incentive Compensation Plan in the total amount of \$965.
+Of the total award, the following amounts were allocated to the Company's CEO and Named Executive Officers: George M. Murphy, \$262; Christopher T. Whitford, \$147; Stephen A. Varga, \$113; and Paul J. Narciso, \$108.